-There’s a lot of debate in legal circles regarding virtual lawyering.
+There’s a lot of debate in legal circles regarding virtual law firms.
+What are virtual law firms?
+Are they a fad?
+Is it a real law firm at all?

-An entirely virtual law firm is a web based law firm model for the delivery of legal services providing easier access to legal consumers and the flexibility to meet evolving consumer demand.
-You can also transition your firm to add a virtual component, in which case you would offer some services virtually and other services in a more traditional manner.
+An entirely virtual law firm is a web based law firm model for the delivery of legal services.
+It provides easier access to legal consumers and the flexibility to meet evolving consumer demand.
+A traditional firm can also choose add a virtual component, in which case they would offer some services virtually and other services in a more traditional manner.

 A truly virtual practice or legal offering provides services entirely online.
 Interactions with clients are virtual, such as email, a messaging app, or utilizing a client portal.
 A virtual law practice utilizes technology in order to decrease or eliminate paper files and documents.
 A key component of a virtual practice is a client portal.
 Interacting through a secure client portal can allow clients the ability to view and share documents, make payments, and communicate directly with his or her attorney.
 Being virtual provides more convenience to the client in their interactions with the attorney and staff.
 The client can schedule meetings with his or her attorney and conduct that meeting from the convenience of his or her home or office without the hassle of taking extra time off of work to trek across town to a law office.